 What Is the Difference Between the Types of Odds?

 Fractional odds are the ratio of the profit won compared to the stake.
 Decimal odds display the amount you win for every £1 wagered.
 American odds/Moneyline odds depend on whether you wager on the negative or positive sign amount.
-Either sign indicates the amount you need to stake to win £100 or the profit you would win for every £100 staked.
+Either sign indicates the amount you must stake to win £100 or the profit you would win for every £100 staked.
 Asian odds provide a handicap to one team in a sports event to make the game more even.
 It also takes away the possibility of a draw.

 Decimal Odds vs Fractional Odds